 What Is a QSF File?

-A QSF file is a Qualtrics Survey Format file used to move a survey into or out of Qualtrics.
-It packages the survey structure so Qualtrics can recreate questions, choices, blocks, flow, and related settings.
+A QSF file is a Qualtrics Survey Format file: a JSON-based import and export package used to move a survey into or out of Qualtrics.
+The QSF file format stores survey structure so Qualtrics can recreate questions, choices, blocks, flow, and related settings.

 How Qualtrics uses QSF files

 Qualtrics uses QSF files as survey transfer packages.
 When you export a survey, Qualtrics creates a .qsf file.
-When you import one, Qualtrics reads the file and attempts to rebuild the survey project from the encoded structure.
+When you import a QSF file, Qualtrics reads the encoded structure and attempts to rebuild the survey project.

 What is inside a QSF file?

 A QSF file is JSON-based.
-Depending on the survey, it can include survey metadata, question text, answer choices, blocks, survey flow, embedded data references, display logic, and other Qualtrics-specific configuration.
+Depending on the survey, the QSF file format can include survey metadata, question text, answer choices, blocks, survey flow, embedded data references, display logic, validation rules, scoring, and other Qualtrics-specific configuration.

 When to use a Word to QSF converter